mui/material-ui/docs/src/pages/components/tooltips/tooltips-fr.md

 ## Info-bulles simples

-{{"demo": "pages/components/tooltips/SimpleTooltips.js"}}
+{{"demo": "pages/components/tooltips/BasicTooltip.js"}}

-## Info-bulles positionnées
+## Positioned tooltips

 The `Tooltip` has 12 **placements** choice.
-They don’t have directional arrows; instead, they rely on motion emanating from the source to convey direction.
+They don't have directional arrows; instead, they rely on motion emanating from the source to convey direction.

 {{"demo": "pages/components/tooltips/PositionedTooltips.js"}}

 ## Customized tooltips

 Here are some examples of customizing the component.
-Vous pouvez en savoir plus dans la [page de documentation des overrides](/customization/components/).
+Vous pouvez en savoir plus dans la [page de documentation des overrides](/customization/how-to-customize/).

 {{"demo": "pages/components/tooltips/CustomizedTooltips.js"}}

-## Arrow Tooltips
+## Arrow tooltips

 You can use the `arrow` prop to give your tooltip an arrow indicating which element it refers to.